activitypods/activitypods/README.md

 }
 ```

-This will create an ActivityPub actor on http://localhost:3000/alice (viewable by everyone) and a Solid POD on http://localhost:3000/alice/data.
+This will create an ActivityPub actor on http://localhost:3000/alice (viewable by everyone) and a Solid Pod on http://localhost:3000/alice/data.

 You will receive in return a JWT token to authenticate the newly-created user on subsequent requests.